Dentists - Frequently Asked Questions

 • Free or reduced cost treatment for some groups of patients

-• For some patients, an examination and sometimes care provided at their home
+• For some people, an examination and sometimes care provided at their home

 • Access to a formal complaints procedure